bocchilorenzo/scrapelex/README.md

   --cpu_count CPU_COUNT
                         Number of cores to use for local scraping in case of multicore. (default: 2) --directory DIRECTORY
-                        Directory to save the scraped data, or to process in case of local scraping. (default: ./eurlexdata/) --max_retries MAX_RETRIES
+                        Directory for the saved data. (default: ./eurlexdata/) --max_retries MAX_RETRIES
                         Maximum number of retries for each page, both search pages and individual documents. (default: 10) --sleep_time SLEEP_TIME